Martchus/tageditor/README.md

 performance because then the tag editor will not even try to see whether it could be avoided and can thus skip computations that can take a notable time for big Matroska files.

 Of course being able to avoid a rewrite would still be more optimal.
-Checkout the previous section for how to achieve that.
+Check out the previous section for how to achieve that.
 To improve performance further when avoiding a rewrite, put the tag at the end (CLI option `--tag-pos back`).
 Then the tag editor will not even try to put tags at the front and can thus skip a few computations.
 (Avoiding a rewrite is still not a good idea in general.)